getzola/hyde/README.md

 ```

 ## Folder tree
 This theme expects all the articles to be in the root of the folder.
-The expected `content` folder tree is as follow
+The expected `content` folder tree is as follows:
+Note: put any assets of a post under the same folder of the respective post.
 ```
 ├───content
 │   │   _index.md